llwp/website/docs/docs/tutorials/using_google_speech.md

 });
 ```

-That's all!
-Now you can use Google Speech APIs in your Fonoster applications.
+That's all.
+You can now use the Google Speech APIs in your Fonoster applications.